Sh1d0w/clean-links/README.md

 # Roadmap

-- [ ] Possibly publish the extension to the Mac App Store, in order to provide auto updates.tracking links and redirect to the actual link instead.
+- [ ] Possibly publish the extension to the Mac App Store, in order to provide auto updates
 - [ ] Make the main app screen more user friendly

 ## Support